-{\textit{NHSE on generic lattice geometries.---}}We now shift our focus to generic lattice shapes and establish a connection between NHSE on different geometries.
-Drawing insights from the theorem that the spectra on any lattice cuts uniformly tend to $\sigma_U$, the skin modes on seemingly distinct lattices can be regarded as different ``projections" of the same entity.
+We now shift our focus to generic lattice shapes and establish a connection between NHSE on different geometries.
+Drawing insights from the above discussions that the spectra on any lattice cuts uniformly tend to $\sigma_{\rm U}$, the skin modes on seemingly distinct lattices can be regarded as different ``projections" of the same entity.
 This observation elucidates why skin modes exhibit varying degrees of localization on different lattice shapes.
 Formally, let us denote the lattice momenta associated with two different cuts as $\bm k=(k_1,k_2,...,k_d)$ and $\bm k'=(k'_1,k'_2,...,k'_d)$, related through $(k'_1,k'_2,...,k'_d)=S(k_1,k_2,...,k_d)$.
 Considering the equal status of the inverse localization length (ILL) and lattice momentum in the analytical continuation $\beta_j=|\beta_j|e^{i k_j}=e^{i k_j+\log|\beta_j|}$, we obtain that the ILL obeys the same transformation:

-with $\log|\bm \beta|=(\log|\beta_1|,\log|\beta_2|, ..., |\log\beta_d|)$ and $\log|\bm \beta'|=(\log|\beta'_1|,\log|\beta'_2|, ..., |\log\beta'_d|)$.
+with $\log|\bm \beta|=(\log|\beta_1|,\log|\beta_2|, ..., \log|\beta_d|)$ and $\log|\bm \beta'|=(\log|\beta'_1|,\log|\beta'_2|, ..., \log|\beta'_d|)$.

 For arbitrary lattice shapes, the strategy is to adopt a local perspective and decompose complex shapes, such as irregular polygons (2D) and polyhedra (3D), into manageable components.
-For example in 2D, an $N$-polygon has $N$ boundaries and each edge is associated with a specific cut direction denoted as $\hat{k}^{(1)}, \hat{k}^{(2)}, ..., \hat{k}^{(N)}$, as sketched in Fig. \ref{fig4}(a).
+For example in 2D, an $N$-polygon has $N$ boundaries and each edge is associated with a specific cut direction denoted as $\hat{k}^{(1)}, \hat{k}^{(2)}, ..., \hat{k}^{(N)}$, as sketched in Fig. \ref{fig3}a.
 The corners where two neighboring boundaries meet are identified by pairs of cut directions ($d$ cut directions in $d$D), namely $(\hat{k}^{(j)}, \hat{k}^{(j+1)}), (j=1,2,...,N)$ with $\hat{k}^{(N+1)}=\hat{k}^{(1)}$.
-To explore the skin modes on such complex shapes, we need to consider $N$ regular shapes, i.e., parallelograms.
+To explore the skin modes on such complicated shapes, we need to consider $N$ regular parallelograms.
 Taking the thermodynamic limit smears out the finite-size effects, and the skin modes on a generic geometry arise from the projections onto the parallelogram at each corner.